Students engage in an in-depth examination of the processes involved in the social construction

-- Discuss the relationship between sociological theory, research, and the criminal justice system.
+- Discuss the relationship between theory and research.

 - Discuss the contributions of sociological theories to our understanding of crime, deviance,

 - Explain how crime and deviance can be seen as social constructions.

 - Unit 1: Sociological Perspectives on Crime and Deviance